Pelorus Sound: Tides and currents

 The tidal regime at the entrance to Pelorus Sound is typical of New Zealand coastal locations, i.e. there is a semi-diurnal tide modulated on a spring-neap cycle, generated by the superposition of M2 (lunar, semi-diurnal) and S2 (solar, semi-diurnal) tidal constituents.
-Other tidal constituents, notably N2 (semi-diurnal, generated by the ellipticity of the moon's orbit), introduce further modulation, meaning that the spring-neap cycle is not exactly repeated.
+Other tidal constituents, notably N2 (semi-diurnal, generated by the ellipticity of the Moon's orbit), introduce further modulation, meaning that the spring-neap cycle is not exactly repeated.
 The tidal range varies between 1.0 and 1.3 m at neap and 2.1 and 2.4 m at spring.
 (These values are calculated from a sea level time series, July 1997 – February 1998, at Pelorus Sound entrance.)
 The propagation of this tidal signal into Pelorus Sound has not been well described, but models and measurements both suggest that the tidal range within the sound is somewhat larger (by 10–20%) than at the entrance.
 Because the sound is long, and in places narrow, the tidal currents are fairly strong.

 A further factor affecting the hydrodynamics of Pelorus Sound is wind.
 Winds in the area are generally strong and are channelled by the steep topography.
 Wind stress acting on the surface generates currents, which have not been well described.
 The wind stress also generates turbulence, which causes the surface fresh water to be mixed down and results in a brackish layer typically 5 to 15 m thick.
 The interface, called a pycnocline, between the brackish near-surface water and the denser water below supports internal wave motion.

 Waves on the pycnocline, called internal waves, are ubiquitous in Pelorus Sound.
 They propagate at 1 m/s and involve vertical displacements of the pycnocline through 5 m.
 They are often generated by the tide, in which case they are called internal tides.
 They play an important part in driving flow and horizontal exchange in bays off the main channel.
-For example, current meter records at the entrance to Beatrix Bay show a significant semi-diurnal component with velocities up to 0.2 m/s.
+For example, current metre records at the entrance to Beatrix Bay show a significant semi-diurnal component with velocities up to 0.2 m/s.
 This is not simple, uniform tidal flow in and out of the bay because its amplitude does not follow a spring-neap cycle and there is a phase difference of several hours between the surface and the bottom.